experientator/permix/paper/paper.md

+---
-# PerMix: A Python Framework for Perovskite Precursor Mass Calculations
+title: 'PerMix: A Python Framework for Perovskite Precursor Mass Calculations'

-**Authors**: [Your Name], [Your Affiliation]

-**DOI**: [To be assigned]

-**Software**
-*   Review
-*   Repository
-*   Archive

-**Editor**: [To be assigned]

-**Reviewers**: [To be assigned]

-**Submitted**: [Date]
-**Published**: [Date]

-**License**
-Authors of papers retain copyright and release the work under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
+tags:
+  - Python
+  - materials science
+  - halide perovskites
+  - computational chemistry
+  - high-throughput synthesis
+authors:
+  - name: Ilia O. Simonenko
+    orcid: 0009-0007-5131-9934
+    corresponding: true
+    affiliation: "1, 2"
+  - name: Arina P. Schmidberskaya
+    orcid: 0009-0007-4416-0072
+    affiliation: "1, 2"
+affiliations:
+ - name: Joint Institute for Nuclear Research, Dubna, Russia
+   index: 1
+ - name: Dubna State University, Dubna, Russia
+   index: 2
+date: 08 October 2025
+bibliography: paper.bib
+---

 ## Summary

-The synthesis of multicomponent perovskite materials represents a pivotal frontier in materials science, driven by the strategy of "compositional engineering" to create highly efficient and stable optoelectronic devices [@Zhang2023Composition; @Igbari2025Strategies; @Yang2024Achievements].
-By systematically exploring a vast combinatorial space of cations, anions, and metals, researchers can fine-tune the thermodynamic and structural properties of perovskites to stabilize desired phases and enhance performance [@Saliba2019Polyelemental; @Kim2020Thermodynamics].
-This approach has led to the development of complex, "polyelemental" perovskites that significantly outperform their simpler counterparts [@Turren-Cruz2024Multicomponent].
+The synthesis of multicomponent perovskite materials represents a pivotal frontier in materials science, driven by "compositional engineering" to create efficient and stable devices [@Zhang2023Composition; @Igbari2025Strategies; @Yang2024Achievements].
+By exploring a vast combinatorial space of ions, researchers can fine-tune material properties to enhance performance [@Saliba2019Polyelemental; @Kim2020Thermodynamics].

-However, the immense potential of compositional engineering is directly hampered by a critical computational bottleneck: the precise calculation of precursor stoichiometry.
-The literature provides definitive evidence that fractional, and often unintentional, deviations in precursor molar ratios as small as 0.5–1% can dramatically alter surface composition, defect physics, device performance, and storage stability, accounting for significant irreproducibility across research groups [@Fassl2018Fractional; @Falk2020Effect].
-This challenge is compounded by variations in the stoichiometry of the precursor salts themselves, which introduces a hidden source of error that can degrade final film quality [@Tsevas2021Controlling].
-As the field moves towards automated, high-throughput robotic platforms for materials discovery [@Higgins2020Chemical], the need for an automated, high-precision, and systematic calculation tool has become urgent.
+However, this potential is hampered by a critical computational bottleneck: the precise calculation of precursor stoichiometry.
+Fractional deviations in molar ratios as small as 0.5–1% can dramatically alter device performance and stability, accounting for significant irreproducibility across research groups [@Fassl2018Fractional; @Falk2020Effect].
+As the field moves towards automated, high-throughput robotic platforms for materials discovery [@Higgins2020Chemical], the need for an automated, high-precision calculation tool has become urgent.

-To address these challenges, we developed PerMix, a comprehensive Python framework for the automated, high-precision calculation of perovskite precursor masses.
-PerMix streamlines synthesis planning by providing accurate mass calculations for multicomponent systems, combinatorial algorithms to explore diverse synthesis strategies, and a user-friendly graphical interface for both novice and expert researchers, thereby bridging the gap between compositional design and reproducible experimental execution.
+To address these challenges, we developed PerMix, a Python framework for high-precision calculation of perovskite precursor masses.
+Its core is a calculation engine using arbitrary-precision arithmetic to eliminate floating-point errors—a known source of stoichiometric deviation.
+A key feature is its combinatorial algorithm, which automatically generates and ranks all valid synthesis pathways from a user-extensible database of precursor salts.
+This capability directly supports automated, high-throughput materials discovery workflows.
+PerMix is delivered with an intuitive graphical user interface built with CustomTkinter, making it accessible for experimental planning, industrial R&D, and educational purposes, thereby bridging the gap between compositional design and reproducible execution.

 ## Statement of Need